3.4 Pipeline Tasks

 -dqi: udpate the DQ array

--atod: perform gain correction
+-atod: perform a-to-d gain correction

 -blev: subtract bias from overscan